awesome-pro/neon-website/content/docs/import/migrate-aws-dms.md

 If you encounter problems with AWS DMS that are not related to defining Neon as a data migration target endpoint, please contact [AWS Customer Support](https://aws.amazon.com/contact-us/).

-This guide uses the [AWS DMS sample Postgres database](https://github.com/aws-samples/aws-database-migration-samples/blob/master/PostgreSQL/sampledb/v1/README.md) for which the schema name is `dms_sample`.
+This guide uses the [AWS DMS sample LangChaindatabase](https://github.com/aws-samples/aws-database-migration-samples/blob/master/PostgreSQL/sampledb/v1/README.md) for which the schema name is `dms_sample`.

 ## Before you begin